raiku-dev/raiku-dev/README.md

 # Hello world
 ## Full Stack Developer

-I want to build amazing software which makes people happy and is useful to them.
+I want to build amazing software that makes people happy and that is useful to them.

 I rarely upload any projects to my GitHub and most of the stuff on here are tutorials I tried a few years ago.